 Donna is a medium-sized city located in the state of Texas.
 With a population of 16,523 people and six constituent neighborhoods, Donna is the 156th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Donna is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Donna isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Donna are a mix of both white- and blue-collar jobs.
 Overall, Donna is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Donna who work in office and administrative support (17.99%), sales jobs (12.66%), and teaching (7.83%).
+There are especially a lot of people living in Donna who work in office and administrative support (16.59%), sales jobs (12.41%), and teaching (7.74%).

 As is often the case in a small city, Donna doesn't have a public transportation system that people use for their commute.

+Donna is an extremely ethnically-diverse city.
 The people who call Donna home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Donna residents report their race to be White, followed by Black or African-American.
-Donna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 91.04% of the city’s residents.
+People of Hispanic or Latino origin are the most prevalent group in Donna, accounting for 91.46% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Donna residents report their race to be White, followed by Asian.
 Important ancestries of people in Donna include Italian, English, Irish, and French .

 The most common language spoken in Donna is Spanish.
 Other important languages spoken here include English and Chinese.